 At the moment the Ġgantija temples are approached from the visitor centre in the northwest but watercolours and engravings from the 19th and 20th centuries show a trilithon entrance in the south of the man-made megalithic terrace.
 This would mean the ancients accessed the complex by walking up a slope, possibly in a ceremonial procession.
 The FRAGUS Project discovered megalithic blocks which may have been a part of this original trilithon (Malone et al., 2020, 169-191), as well as the remains of a ramp.
 They both date to the Tarxien phase so would have been in use later than when the first temple was built.
 These megalithic blocks can still be seen, built into the rubble wall that forms the southwest of the terrace.

-Stepping into the visitor centre at the Ġgantija temples and walking around the megaliths makes it all the more clearer that the people of the Neolithic were complex and cultured.
+Stepping into the visitor centre at the Ġgantija temples and walking around the megaliths makes it all the more clearer that the Neolithic people were complex and cultured.
 But so many questions remain.
 Where did they come from and where did they go?
 What rituals did they practice and which deities did they worship?
 How significant were the cosmos to their everyday life?
 Why didn’t they eat seafood?
 Why did they go to such efforts to move blocks of limestone weighing tonnes?
 How were the different megalithic sites related to each other?
 Did the fat lady statues represent goddesses, priestesses, or neither? Ġgantija is not just an incredible megalithic complex, it’s a monument to an enduring mystery.

 References Malone, C., Grima R., McLaughlin, R., Parkinson, E. W., Stoddart, S., & Vella, N., 2020.Temple Places: Excavating cultural sustainability in prehistoric Malta.
 (FRAGSUS: Fragility and Sustainability in the Restricted Island Environments of Malta Volume 2).
 Cambridge: McDonald Institute for Archaeological Research.